The infer Primitive

 Handling Inference Errors

-infer is stochastic — the model might fail, the provider might be rate-limited, or the schema validation might fail on a malformed response.
-Use Turn's Result pattern:
+infer is stochastic.
+The model might fail, the provider might be rate-limited, or the schema validation might fail on a malformed response.
+Wrap inference in try/catch to handle failures gracefully:

 let result = infer Sentiment { review; };